On $\tau$-tilting modules over trivial extensions of gentle tree algebras: Introduction

 Then, by direct calculation, the number of support $\tau$-tilting modules over $T(KQ_1)$ is 84 while the number over $T(KQ_2)$ is 86.
 In this article, we mainly focus on the trivial extensions of path algebras of type $\mathbb{A}$.

-Instead of giving an answer for Question \ref{question} directly, we consider a more general setting in this paper.
-A crucial idea we use is the connection between gentle algebras and Brauer graph algebras, that is, the trivial extensions of gentle algebras are exactly the Brauer graph algebras whose multiplicity function identically equals to one \cite{Schroll-trivial-extension}.
+Instead of giving an answer for Question \ref{question} directly, we consider a more general setting.
+A crucial idea we use is the connection between gentle algebras and Brauer graph algebras, that is, the trivial extensions of gentle algebras are exactly the Brauer graph algebras whose multiplicity function identically equals one (see \cite{Schroll-trivial-extension}).
 Since both gentle algebras and Brauer graph algebras are well-studied in the aspect of $\tau$-tilting theory (\cite{Aoki-Brauer-tree, AAC-Brauer-graph-alg, AMN-Brauer-tree, BDMTY-gentle, FGLZ-gentle, P-gentle}, etc.), the following result is meaningful.